-These universities have registered with the FCC Coaching Knowledge Portal because they are institutions of coaching education and original coaching research.
-The portal curates universities who specialise in providing higher and tertiary level coach education and contribute to original coaching knowledge and research.
+These universities, across the world, are institutions providing coaching education and original coaching research.
+This portal curates universities who specialise in providing higher and tertiary level coach education and contribute to original coaching knowledge and research.

 Prof. Tatiana Bachkirova